avivajpeyi/dev_site/content/posts/installing-lalsuite-from-source/index.md

 title: "Installing LalSuite from Source"
 subtitle: ""
-summary: "Source installing LalSuite sucks.
+summary: "Source installing LalSuite can be tough.
 Here are instructions that have worked for me."
 authors: []
 tags: []
 categories: []